DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-4/binaural-recording/_index.md

 <img src="Oscar.png" width="400">

 {{% note %}}
-Possibly the first example was a mannequin named “Oscar” at Bell Labs which had microphones in the place of ears, but only rudimentary pinnae.
-Then as now it was tempting to have someone listening via headphones while sounds were made in close proximity to the microphones, just to see how they’d react.
-However, there was no medium for stereo recording or broadcast at that time, so the experiments didn't lead anywhere.
+- The first example of binaural audio experimentation may have been a mannequin named "Oscar" at Bell Labs.
+- Oscar had microphones instead of ears, but they had rudimentary pinnae (ear structures).
+- Early experiments involved having someone listen via headphones while sounds were made close to the microphones to observe their reactions.
+- However, during that time, there was no medium for stereo recording or broadcast, which limited the progress of these experiments.
+- As a result, these early binaural audio experiments did not lead to significant developments due to the lack of suitable stereo recording and broadcasting technology.

 {{%/ note %}}